mjtomei/inflation/inflation_analysis.md

 ### 8.5 Beyond Inflation

 The same analytical capabilities apply to employment statistics, GDP measurement, poverty thresholds, wealth distribution, and trade data.
 In each domain, official statistics embed methodological choices; in each domain, the raw data increasingly exists in accessible forms; in each domain, machine intelligence can produce alternatives.

-We are witnessing a transformation comparable to the printing press's disruption of religious authority or the internet's disruption of media gatekeeping.
 The analyses that once required institutional affiliation can now be produced by anyone with a question and access to AI systems.

 ### 8.6 Risks